mtansy/Home-Automation-DSL/prototype/README.md

 # Directions for Running Prototype
 1. Start with an "if" type block (ex. if electricty cost)
-2. Enter in threshold amount
+2. Enter in threshold amount, or other necessary data
-3. Add an action to complete once threshold limit is exceeded
+3. Add an action to complete once statement is true
 4. Repeat steps with other blocks